Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Model

 \subsection{Trust Update Equation}

-Let $T_t \in \mathbb{R}^{n}$ denote the vector of \emph{institutional trust} among $n$ agents at time $t$, where each component lies in the range $(0,2)$ and represents an individual's confidence in the fairness, accountability, and legitimacy of AI systems deployed in public decision-making (e.g., resource allocation, welfare distribution, or public safety).
-The trust update mechanism is defined as follows:
+Let $T_t \in \mathbb{R}^{n}$ denote the vector of \emph{institutional trust} among $n$ agents at time $t$, where each component lies in the range $(0,2)$ and represents an individual's perceived confidence in AI systems deployed in public decision-making.
+It is not an algorithmic-fairness score or a welfare outcome.
+The trust update mechanism is defined as:

-Here: \begin{itemize} \item $A \in \mathbb{R}^{n \times n}$ is a diagonal matrix capturing each agent's susceptibility to social influence, as in the Friedkin-Johnsen (FJ) model \citep{friedkin1990social,friedkin1999social}. \item $W \in \mathbb{R}^{n \times n}$ is the normalized trust-weighted adjacency matrix representing the structure of interpersonal influence and the media environment through which information propagates.
-In practice, $W$ encodes the topology of information diffusion channels---including social media platforms and algorithmic recommendation systems---whose structure determines whether trust signals are broadly shared or trapped within echo chambers (see Section~5.4 for experimental analysis of how algorithmically curated information silos accelerate governance collapse). \item $T_1 \in \mathbb{R}^n$ is the initial (inherent) trust vector, capturing prior beliefs, individual predispositions, and baseline institutional confidence in AI governance systems. \item $S_t \in \mathbb{R}^{n}$ denotes the perceived controversy intensity vector at time $t$, where the $i$-th component $S_{t,i}$ represents agent $i$'s subjective perception of the severity of AI governance controversies---including perceived resource allocation unfairness, algorithmic bias incidents, accountability failures, and related public disputes.
-Because the event update equation (2) couples $S_t$ with the heterogeneous trust vector $T_t$ through accumulated memory, $S_t$ generically evolves into a non-uniform vector even if initialized uniformly, reflecting the fact that agents with different trust histories develop different perceptions of controversy salience. \item $B \in \mathbb{R}^{n\times n}$ is a diagonal matrix whose diagonal entries $b_{ii}$ represent the reactivity of agent $i$'s trust to perceived events.
-Together with $S_t$, the product $BS_t$ captures a two-stage heterogeneity: agents differ both in what they perceive ($S_t$) and in how strongly they react ($B$).
+where: \begin{itemize} \item $A \in \mathbb{R}^{n \times n}$ is a diagonal matrix capturing each agent's susceptibility to social influence \citep{friedkin1990social,friedkin1999social}. \item $W \in \mathbb{R}^{n \times n}$ is the normalized influence matrix representing the topology of information diffusion---including social media platforms and algorithmic recommendation systems---whose structure determines whether trust signals are broadly shared or trapped within echo chambers. \item $T_1 \in \mathbb{R}^n$ is the initial (inherent) trust vector, capturing prior beliefs and baseline confidence in AI governance. \item $S_t \in \mathbb{R}^{n}$ is the perceived controversy intensity vector at time $t$, where each component encodes agent-specific perceptions of AI governance controversies.
+Because the event update equation couples $S_t$ with the heterogeneous trust vector $T_t$ through accumulated memory, $S_t$ evolves into a non-uniform vector even if initialized uniformly. \item $B \in \mathbb{R}^{n\times n}$ is a diagonal reactivity matrix; the product $BS_t$ captures two-stage heterogeneity: agents differ both in what they perceive ($S_t$) and in how strongly they react ($B$). \end{itemize}